-I recommend spending a few nights in Wanaka before heading down to the madness of nearby Queenstown, which is just an hours drive away.
+I recommend spending a few nights in Wanaka before heading down to the madness of nearby Queenstown, which is just an hour's drive away.
 Wanaka is almost a miniature version of the adventure capital of the world but with a much more relaxed atmosphere.
 The views of the lake and the surrounding mountain ranges are simply breathtaking and one of the best ways to see this is by hiking up Mt Iron.
-The town is dotted with bustling cafes and restaurants in both the summer and in the winter, when it becomes a popular destination for skiers.
+The town is dotted with bustling cafés and restaurants in both the summer and in the winter, when it becomes a popular destination for skiers.

 I first fell in love with New Zealand when it became the highlight of my seven-month trip of a lifetime backpacking around the world.
-I was inspired by the mesmerising landscapes, the clash of cultures and the adrenaline-fuelled nature of this incredible country, culminating in me confronting my own fears with a bungee jump and a sky dive.
+I was inspired by the mesmerising landscapes, the clash of cultures and the adrenaline-fuelled nature of this incredible country, culminating in me confronting my own fears with a bungee jump and a skydive.
 I spent two months travelling across both islands in the autumn and I was gifted with beautiful weather and even more beautiful scenery.
 I find it astonishing that you can climb volcanoes, walk across glaciers and sail across spectacular lakes all in such tiny proximity, and littered with an amazing array of wildlife.
 Ever since that initial trip, I have wanted to share my passion with others, in the hope that they can also experience some of the life changing opportunities I am lucky enough to have had.

 Speak to Matt

-Start planning your trip to New Zealand with Matt
+Start planning your tailor-made trip with Matt

 - 01993 838 800